GrottoPress/mel/README.md

 In *Mel*, a scheduled job is called a *task*.
 A single job may be scheduled in multiple ways, yielding multiple tasks from the same job.

 *Mel* schedules all tasks in *Redis*, as a set of task `id`s sorted by their times of next run.
-For recurring tasks, the next run is scheduled in *Redis* right before the current run runs.
+For recurring tasks, the next run is scheduled in *Redis* right after the current run completes.

 This makes *Redis* the *source of truth* for schedules, allowing to easily scale out *Mel* to multiple instances (called *workers*), or replace or stop workers without losing schedules.